 To continue, this set from Sony

 has great tech and good sound.
 Seriously: they are loaded to the hilt with impressive-sounding features.
-On the other, it’s just a bit hard to get excited about them.
+In fact, 91% of reviewers on Sony's site recommend them.
 Many of the features touted on Sony’s site don’t seem like the sorts of things most listeners are going to notice or care about.